Azure-Samples/azureai-samples/quickstart.md

 3. <br>

 **Option 1**: Use the standard agent configuration.
 - Download the `standard-agent.bicep` file and the `modules-standard` folder to your project directory.
+Your directory should look like this

+    ```
+    /my-project
+    - standard-agent.bicep
+    /modules-standard
+        - standard-ai-hub.bicep
+        - standard-ai-project.bicep
+        - standard-dependent-resources.bicep
+    ```

 - Using the resource group you created in the previous step, run one of the following commands:
    - To use default resource names, run: